pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/authentication.md

 _Eligible plans: Enterprise_

-PactFlow has support for a [SAML 2.0](https://en.wikipedia.org/wiki/SAML_2.0) integration with a compatible Identity Provider (IdP) such as Okta, Ping, Auth0, Azure AD, OneLogin etc.
+PactFlow supports [SAML 2.0](https://en.wikipedia.org/wiki/SAML_2.0) integration with a compatible Identity Provider (IdP) such as Okta, Ping, Auth0, Azure AD, OneLogin etc.

 SAML2.0 allows you to externalise the authentication and access to your PactFlow account.
-Authorization and fine grained permissions are managed within your account by an account Administrator.
+Authorization and fine-grained permissions are managed within your account by an account Administrator.

 Supported capabilities: